 - Abuse of or interference with the student conduct system: applies to any college hearing or other proceeding under this or any other policy related to student conduct.
 Includes, but is not limited to, failure to obey a notice or official request to appear for a meeting or hearing; failure to provide information at a hearing or to provide truthful information; falsification, distortion, or misrepresentation of information; disruption or interference with the orderly conduct of a proceeding; institution of a proceeding in bad faith; attempting to discourage or retaliate for an individual’s proper use of a policy or participation in a proceeding; harassment (verbal or physical) and/or intimidation or attempted intimidation of a participant, administrator, or decision-maker prior to, during, and/or after a proceeding; failure to comply with the sanction(s) imposed under a policy; influencing or attempting to influence another person to commit conduct described in this provision.

 - Alcohol violations: public intoxication or use, possession, manufacturing, or distribution of alcoholic beverages, except as expressly permitted by the Goucher College Alcoholic Beverage Policy.
 Alcoholic beverages may not, in any circumstance, be used by, possessed by, or distributed to any person younger than 21 years of age.
 Multi-quart (mass consumption) containers and kegs are prohibited on campus unless authorized by the dean of students.
-Drinking games, including any activity that encourages the rapid ingestion of alcohol, are not permitted.
+Drinking games, including any activity that encourages the rapid and/or excessive ingestion of alcohol, are not permitted.
 Such games include, but are not limited to: Quarters, Beer Pong, Beirut, Power Hour, and Flip Cup.
 Paraphernalia identified as having been used in a drinking game, including tables, may be confiscated by public safety officers and will become the property of the college.

 - Computer misuse: attempted or actual theft or misuse of Goucher- or non-Goucherowned computer facilities and resources, including, but not limited to, unauthorized entry into a file to use, read, or change the contents, or for any other purpose; unauthorized transfer of a file; unauthorized use or attempted use of another individual’s identification and/or password; use of computing facilities and resources to interfere with the work of another student, faculty member, or college official; use of computing facilities and resources to send or post obscene, harassing, threatening, or abusive messages; use of computing facilities and resources to interfere with the normal operation of a college computing system; use of computing facilities and resources in violation of copyright laws or the Goucher College Copyright Policy; use of computing facilities and resources for commercial or profit-making purposes; and any violation of the Goucher College Computer Use Policy.